-Kaseya release hotfixes for the kaseya server.
-The download and installation of these is an automatic process, but requires that the kaseya server is able to reach the Internet to download these.
-Note - Manual processing of hotfixes w/ a staging server can be executed as per this webpage:
+Kaseya release hotfixes for the Kaseya server.
+The download and installation of these require that the Kaseya server is able to reach the Internet to download these.

-Updates to KES require that the kaseya server is able to connect to Internet to pull definition updates.
+Updates to KES require that the Kaseya server is able to connect to the Internet to pull definition updates.

-Without Internet connection, updates to BUDR/KBU cannot be installed on to your kaseya server.
+Without the Internet connection, updates to BUDR/KBU cannot be installed on to your Kaseya server.

 Further Addon Modules

-Without Internet connection, updates to these other addon modules cannot be installed on to your kaseya server.
+Without the Internet connection, updates to these other addon modules cannot be installed on to your Kaseya server.